 - 2 avocados, peeled and pitted

-- 2 C kale leaves, cleaned with ribs removed
+- 2 cups kale leaves, cleaned with ribs removed

 - Pinch of salt

-- Pre-heat oven to 350 degrees and spray a small muffin tin with cooking oil.
+- Pre-heat oven to 350 degrees and spray a muffin tin with cooking oil.

-- On a parchment paper or Silpat-lined baking sheet, scatter shredded cheddar in small circular mounds, spaced at least an ounce apart.
+- On a parchment paper or Silpat-lined baking sheet, scatter shredded cheddar in small circular mounds, spaced at least an inch apart.